 * Mexico's central bank lowered the target for its overnight interbank interest rate by 25 basis points to 7%, representing its fifth consecutive rate cut.
 "Economic activity in Mexico has remained stagnant for several quarters, with a generalized weakness in aggregate demand components.
 Thus, slack conditions have continued to widen," the bank said, adding that risks to the economic outlook are tilted to the downside.

-* Intercorp Financial Services Inc. booked a fourth-quarter 2019 profit attributable to shareholders of 410.3 million Peruvian soles, up 47.3% from 278.6 million soles in the year-ago period.
+* Intercorp Financial Services Inc. booked a fourth-quarter 2019 profit attributable to shareholders of 410.3 million Peruvian soles, up 47.3% from 278.6 million soles in the prior-year period.
 The result came as net interest and similar income ticked 5.9% higher year over year, while other income improved 81.2%.
 Impairment loss on loans, net of recoveries, declined 29.2% to 147.9 million soles.

 * Scor SE acquired a majority stake in AgroBrasil Administração e Participações Ltda., a Brazil-based managing general agent that distributes fruit and grain loss of crop quality and yield insurance protection.

 * Brazil's real currency strengthened for the first time in a week on Feb.
 13 after the central bank sold $1 billion of foreign exchange swap contracts in its first market intervention since November 2019, Reuters reported.
 The central bank announced it will auction up to $1 billion of currency swaps on Feb.
 14.

 * Banco BTG Pactual SA booked adjusted net income of 1.01 billion reais for the fourth quarter of 2019, rising sharply from 711 billion reais a year earlier.
 The result came as total revenues soared to 2.49 billion reais from 1.55 billion reais.